 Easter Sunday Special Offering

 This Easter, let God’s love for all people guide you in supporting a special One Great Hour of Sharing offering.
-This worthy mission supports families suffering from
+This worthy mission supports families suffering from loss or poverty.

-Church Office is closed on Monday, April 19th.
+Church Office is closed on Monday, April 5th.